13 Tips on how to meditate?

 Setting a routine is one of the most important in starting your meditation journey.
 You can be more consistent if you have a definite time and place for meditation.
 It becomes easy to connect if you have a specific time and a certain place.
 Maybe you say you are busy.
 But if want to yield benefits, you need to set a time and place.

 Don’t worry so much about whether you’re meditating in the right way or not.
 It's very natural to have thousands of thoughts, which can be overwhelming.
 Don’t get discouraged with them and let them come and go without any judgment.
 Try to keep it simple by continually bringing your awareness back to the breath.

-We need the inspiration to grow in this path.
+We need the inspiration to grow on this path.
 If you are not inspired, you are not going to give your one hundred percent to your practice.
 Choose among many ways to fuel your meditation fire.
-Read spiritual books, listen to audios or watch videos on different meditation.
-And ultimately with time your self-practice become your inspiration.
+Read spiritual books, listen to audio or watch videos on different meditation.
+And ultimately with time, your self-practice becomes your inspiration.

 You can start your day by meditating in the morning.
 When we wake up, we are full of freshness and positive energy.
-We all have less distraction and thoughts in the morning that's why it becomes easy to connect in the meditation.
+We all have fewer distractions and thoughts in the morning that's why it becomes easy to connect in the meditation.
 Just start doing a short practice first thing in the morning, and gradually you will succeed in meditating on a regular basis.

 If you want to progress then understand that it is connected with learning the art of meditation.
 To make a huge difference in your practice you can apply different twists and tweaks that help in your meditation technique.
 You can also seek guidance from experienced meditation practitioners and trusted sources.

 Practicing meditation can have numerous physical, emotional, mental and spiritual benefits, but the most important is that it fills you with joy.
 The joy is not an emotional high but is rather something grounded that stimulates our love, compassion, and care for everyone.